 If the NID IE within the NPN Support IE is included within a Broadcast PLMN Item IE in the NG SETUP REQUEST message, the AMF shall consider that the NG-RAN node supports the indicated S-NSSAI(s) for the corresponding tracking area code for the SNPN identified by the PLMN Identity IE and the NID IE.

 If the NID IE within the NPN Support IE is included within a PLMN Support Item IE in the NG SETUP RESPONSE message, the NG-RAN node shall consider that the AMF supports the SNPN identified by the PLMN Identity IE and the NID IE.

+If the Supported RATs IE is included in the NG SETUP RESPONSE message, the NG-RAN node shall consider that the AMF supports the indicated RAT(s).

 --------Start of the Next Change------